No more pills. No sleeping propped up at night. We offer a revolutionary solution for GERD.

 Other Treatment Options

-Lifestyle Changes Reflux occuring less than twice a week sometimes be managed with lifestyle changes such as:
+Lifestyle Changes Reflux occurring less than twice a week sometimes be managed with lifestyle changes such as:

 Medications For people with mild symptoms, GERD may sometimes be managed using medications.
 For many people, however, reflux is a chronic condition and stopping medications can cause symptoms to come back.
 Medications can have side effects such as osteoporosis, drug interactions (eg with Plavix®) and they can be costly in the long term.
 And for those with complications such as erosive esophagitis, strictures or Barrett’s esophagus, it is especially important to stay on medication and /or seek surgical options such as above.